1975 San Diego Chargers season: Week 12: at Kansas City Chiefs

 The Chargers avoided a winless season with victory in Kansas City.
-They had an excellent start, with Floyd Rice recovering a fumble on the opening kickoff; Young scored from the 5 only three plays later.
+They had an excellent start, with Floyd Rice recovering a fumble on the opening kickoff; Young scored from the 5-yard line only three plays later.
 Fouts, back after injury, was intercepted near midfield on the next possession, setting up a short Chiefs field goal.
-Dean recovered a fumble on the following Kansas City drive, and a 23-yard Garrison catch helped the Chargers reach a 1st and 10 at the 12, but Matthews then fumbled the ball back to the opposition.
-Kansas City drove the other way for another close-range field goal, and San Diego led only 7–6 at halftime when Wersching missed a 30-yarder wide left, squandering a chance created by Curran's.
+Dean recovered a fumble on the following Kansas City drive, and a 23-yard Garrison catch helped the Chargers reach a 1st and 10 at the 12, but Matthews then fumbled the ball back to the Chiefs.
+Kansas City drove the other way for another close-range field goal, and San Diego led only 7–6 at halftime when Wersching missed a 30-yarder wide left, squandering a chance created by Curran's 39-yard catch.

-On the first possession of the second half, Curran caught a 28-yard pass to move the Chargers into opposition territory, and Sam Scarber ran through the right guard area to score from 8 yards out.
+On the first possession of the second half, Curran caught a 28-yard pass to move the Chargers into opposition territory, and Scarber ran through the right guard area to score from 8 yards out.
 Fouts, however, was intercepted on his next two pass attempts, setting up a pair of Chief touchdown drives of only 16 yards each.
 Down 20–14, Fouts came back with another 28-yard completion to Curran, and Young scored his second touchdown on 3rd and 1 from the 3, completing a 68-yard touchdown drive.
 After forcing a punt, the Chargers benefitted from a personal foul penalty, and started their next drive at the Kansas City 46.
-Their next seven plays were all runs, the last of these a third down, 9-yard Fouts scramble up the middle for a touchdown.
-The Chiefs had three more possessions, ending in a punt, Coy Bacon's 4th-down sack, and time expiring.
+Their next seven plays were all runs, the last of these a third down 9-yard Fouts scramble up the middle for a touchdown.
+The Chiefs had three more possessions, ending in a punt, Bacon's 4th-down sack, and time expiring.

 San Diego gained a season-high 412 yards while giving up a season-low 232.
 Curran had 3 catches for 95 yards, while Young rushed 25 times for 124 yards and two touchdowns.